Chip-Biscuit/102-Dalmatians-PC-64-bit-installer-port/README.md

 (This is for D3D9.dll and D3d9.INI for the controller support part)

-It is possible on some versions of the hame the pcgw method may cause crashing.
+It is possible on some versions of the game the pcgw method may cause crashing.

 Example layout with the above method: